Country of Origin: India

 - Gael Obein (CNAM)

-- Collect a minimum of 15 representatives natural and artificial glossy surfaces selected according to a literature study and the production coming from the consortium.
+- Assemble of a collection of samples representatives of natural and artificial surfaces selected according to a literature study, to the available industrial production and from the production coming from the consortium.